 - Advanced Compliance and Fraud Monitoring

-Brands who leverage both their in-house affiliate team and an affiliate agency to manage their program open themselves up to broader perspectives, new ideas, out-of-the-box thinking and greater expertise.
+Brands who leverage both their in-house affiliate team and an affiliate agency to manage their programme open themselves up to broader perspectives, new ideas, out-of-the-box thinking and greater expertise.

 An affiliate management agency can also share industry trends with an in-house team, provide objective, data-backed insights into what is and isn't working in their affiliate program, and offer strategic solutions for how to improve their performance.

-By sharing the load, this teamwork approach to affiliate program management results in the whole being greater than the sum of its parts.
+By sharing the load, this teamwork approach to affiliate programme management results in the whole being greater than the sum of its parts.

 This is why many in-house teams ultimately find themselves over-reliant on "traditional" types of affiliate partners and missing out on new growth opportunities.

-To alleviate risk, reach new audiences and improve incrementality in their affiliate program, many in-house teams rely on the resources and relationships established by an affiliate agency's publisher development team.
+To alleviate risk, reach new audiences and improve incrementality in their affiliate programme, many in-house teams rely on the resources and relationships established by an affiliate agency's publisher development team.

-From actively attracting and screening new partners for affiliate programs and managing the day-to-day relationships to communicating with affiliates and nurturing the relationship to help brands' programs realize sustainable and scalable growth, an affiliate agency's publisher development team can be the one of the most valuable support systems to an in-house affiliate team.
+From actively attracting and screening new partners for affiliate programmes and managing the day-to-day relationships to communicating with affiliates and nurturing the relationship to help brands' programs realise sustainable and scalable growth, an affiliate agency's publisher development team can be the one of the most valuable support systems to an in-house affiliate team.

 Navigating the complexities of affiliate technology providers, be they affiliate networks or Software as a Service platforms, can be an overwhelming endeavor for many affiliate managers.